haskell/criterion/README.markdown

   cause way too much unnecessary computation.

-* If a result is something simple like an `Int`, you're probably safe using `whnf`---but then again, there should be no additional cost to using `nf` in these cases.
+* If a result is something simple like an `Int`, you're probably safe using `whnf`—but then again, there should be no additional cost to using `nf` in these cases.